vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 ## Abstracts

+### Bootiful Kafka: Get the Message!

+<p>Hi, Spring fans!
+I once met Dave Chapelle (no, not <em>that</em> Dave Chapelle!), who was a legend from the messaging industry.
+He worked on SonicMQ and a bunch of other famous messaging initiatives.
+He also wrote <em>the</em> O'Reilly book on the Java Messaging Service.
+I met him once, asked him to sign my copy of the book.
+He wrote, "Get the message!" and then signed it.
+I always loved him for that.
+And that's what I want you to do.
+Spring Boot and Apache Kafka are leaders in their respective fields and it's no surprise that they work well together.
+Join me, Spring Developer Advocate <a href="https://twitter.com/starbuxman">Josh Long (@starbuxman)</a> and we'll look at how to use Spring Boot and Apache Kafka to build better, scalable systems and services so that you, too, can <em>get the message</em>!</p>

 ### Cloud Native Java (5-10 Days)

 <p>“It is not necessary to change.
 Survival is not mandatory.” -W. Edwards Deming</p>